junqing-zhang/junqing-zhang.github.io/_posts/2019-04-14-blog-post-keygen_main.md

 tags:
   - Key Generation
 ---
+This page introduces the key general principles and protocol.

 ## Overview

 Key generation from the wireless channel has emerged as a promising technique to establish cryptographic keys for legitimate users.